-The B2B eCommerce market is ballooning, going from around $7,432 billion in 2022 to a projected $36,107 billion in 2031 [1].
+The market size for B2B eCommerce is growing, going from around $7,432 billion in 2022 to a projected $36,107 billion in 2031 [1].
 At the same time, for many businesses that sell to other companies, B2B eCommerce may be an untapped prospect because it can take significant time, energy, and resources to establish an effective eCommerce portal.
 However, once you understand the different kinds of B2B eCommerce, it is easier to decide which type you need and figure out the best solution.

 eCommerce Opportunities for B2B Businesses

-B2B eCommerce has quickly grown from a novelty marketing strategy to a mainstream technique.
+eCommerce for B2B has quickly grown from a novelty marketing strategy to a mainstream technique.
 For some businesses, incorporating eCommerce as they sell to other companies may be necessary just to keep up with the competition.
-A recent study revealed that the B2B eCommerce market is projected to reach over $2 trillion by the time 2024 wraps up.
+A recent study revealed that the B2B eCommerce market is projected to reach over $2 trillion by the time 2024 wraps up [4].

-Some of the top drivers for the growth of B2B eCommerce include:
+Some of the top drivers for the growth of eCommerce as a B2B tool include:

 How Does B2B eCommerce Work?